SophieDufrane/PP1_My_Website/README.md

 - __Navigation Bar__

     - At the top of the page, the navigation bar displays a Logo made from my name's initial letters, this logo is also linked to the top of the home page, as a shortcut when moving to the other pages.
-    - The other pages have links into the navbar too, they are in the right corner of the navigation bar: "Portfolio" and "Contact".
+    - The other pages are linked to the navbar menu, items are in the right corner of the navigation bar: "Portfolio" and "Contact".
-    - As the background color is in a dark grey, the menu items are well contrasted and easy to read.
+    - The background color is in a dark grey color, the menu items are well contrasted and easy to read.

 ![Nav bar](https://github.com/SophieDufrane/project1-v2/blob/main/assets/media/my_website_navbar.png)

 - __Welcome section__

-    - Under the navigation menu, an image that represents lines of code serves as a background.
-The image is a reference to programming.
+    - Under the navigation menu, an image refers to programming and serves as a background.
-    - A Welcome message overlays the background with a contrasted text color to make it visible.
+    - A Welcome message overlays the image with a contrasted text color to make it visible.
-    - This first section provides the user with a taste of my work / style.
+    - This first section provides the user with a taste of the website's style.

 ![Welcome](https://github.com/SophieDufrane/project1-v2/blob/main/assets/media/my_website_welcome.png)

 - __About Me section__

-    - This section starts with the job title "Full-Stack Developer".
+    - This section is structured as a resume and starts with a job title "Full-Stack Developer".
-    - Then there's a brief introduction, more like a pitch, and a picture (resume style).
+    - Then there's a brief introduction or pitch, and finally a picture.
-    - There's a button "Contact Me!" right below the text, as a shortcut to go to the contact page and access to the contact form.
+    - There's a button "Contact Me!" right below the text, it's also a shortcut to go to the contact page and access to the form.
-    - There's a contrasted color to make it evident and easy to see as get in contact with users (potential recruiters) would be the main purpose of this website.
+    - Teh button has a contrasted color to make it evident and easy to see.
+Getting in contact with users (potential recruiters) would be the main purpose of this website.

 ![About Me](https://github.com/SophieDufrane/project1-v2/blob/main/assets/media/my_website_about_me.png)

 - __Skills-set section__

     - Following the introduction, there's a summary of the main skills.
-The users can have an overview of my domain of expertise.
+The users can have an overview of the domain of expertise.
-    - Skills are splits in 3 different categories or sets, there are a list of the skills and an icon that represent each category.
-All blocs have a different background color to make it catchy.
+    - Skills are splits in 3 different categories or sets.
+Under each set, there's a list of skills and an icon to illustrate the category.
+    - All blocs have a different background color to make it catchy.

 ![Skills-set](https://github.com/SophieDufrane/project1-v2/blob/main/assets/media/my_website_skills_set.png)

 - __Footer__

-    - The style of the footer is close to the navigation bar one, to make the website consistent.
+    - The footer style is similar to the navigation bar, to make the website consistent.
     - There's a dark grey background and all the icons for social network are in white color to be visible.
     - All links open a new tab when clicked.